 To generate actionable insight that drives strategic conversations and decisions, you not only need data, but additional granular details of expenses, campaigns, vendors and other descriptive information.
 This level of detail requires FP&A Platforms with additional functionality and data control than Excel and other tools.

-Some examples of actionable insight include:
+Some examples of actionable insights for finance and data analysis teams include:

 Notice how these examples include specific details and unique insights.
 They are not simply metrics or company performance results and KPIs.
 They are the driving force behind those results.
 This is what you’re after in your analysis.
 It will require additional information, and you'll need to ask yourself how and why outcomes occurred to extract the insight you are after.